Envrin/apex/docs/training/getting_started.md

 `$this->placeholders` | Allows you to place `<a:placeholder>` tags within member area / public templates, which then are replaced with the contents defined by the administrator via the CMS->Placeholders menu of the admin panel.
 `$this->boxlists` | Used to add entries / define lists of settings.
 For example, Settings->Users and Financial menus of the admin panel are examples of boxlists.
 `$this->notifications` | Allows you to have default e-mail notifications created upon package installation, which are managed via the Settings->Notifiations menu of the administration panel.
+`$this->dashboard_teism` | Defines the various dashboard items / widegts that are available within this package.

-Now that we have the basic gist of this method, open up the */etc/lottery/package.php* file, and change the `__construct()` method to:
+Now that we have the basic gist of this method, open up the */etc/training/package.php* file, and change the `__construct()` method to:

 ~~~php